Didisimmons/Ayo-Recipes/README.md

    * Return to our Heroku Dashboard and choose "deploy" from the top options.
    * Select "GitHub" from the deployment method from section.
    * This gives you an input field where you can search for your GitHub repository by name.
 When the correct repository, in our case "Ayo Recipes," is found, click "Connect."
-   * After that, we need to set up the necessary environment variables in our Heroku App's env.py file.
+   * After that, we need to set up the necessary environment variables in our Heroku App.
    * Click "Settings" on the Heroku Dashboard and then the "Reveal Config Vars" button.
    * The following key value pairs should be  added:
       |Key|Value|